KrisztinaPap/fcc-d3-scatterplot-proj/README.md

 - Utilized HTML5, CSS3, d3.js, and JavaScript
 - Shows a scatterplot of Doping in Professional Bicycle Racing
 - Dataset is in a GitHub JSON file
+- Name and doping comment display on mouse-over

 ## Resources: